Martin Konungsfrænd

 Martin Konungsfrænd, also known as Martin of Kinsarvik), was a liegeman, councilor, and kinsman of king Haakon IV of Norway.
 He held Kinsarvik as a fief from the king.
-In 1219 he was one of the king's councilors who was uneasy about Earl Skule Bårdsson.
-Along with the other councillors he sent word to Arnbjorn Jonson and several others expressing their concerns about Skule.
-In 1223 he is listed first among the kings councillors in Bergen.
+In 1219, he was one of the king's councilors who was uneasy about Earl Skule Bårdsson.
+Along with the other councillors, he sent word to Arnbjorn Jonson and several others expressing their concerns about Skule.
+In 1223, he is listed first among the king's councillors in Bergen.